Subjective-Aligned Dataset and Metric for Text-to-Video Quality Assessment: Subjective-Aligned Text-to-Video Dataset

 \subsection{Dataset Analysis}

-We also conduct comprehensive experiments and analysis on T2VQA-DB.
+We conduct comprehensive experiments and analysis on T2VQA-DB.
 We first investigate each model's performance in T2VQA-DB.
 The visualization of the Z-score MOS distributions of 10 models is shown in Fig.~\ref{fig:10mosz}.
 LaVie has the highest average MOS of 66.9, while two Tune-a-Video models have the lowest of 39.1 and 39.9.
 The reason for the poor performance of Tune-a-Video is mainly the low inter-frame consistency, as shown in Fig.~\ref{fig:ex3}.

 Based on the prompt contents, we classify the collected prompts into 6 categories, including nature, human, artificial, animal, object, and abstract.
 The ones that cannot be categorized into the 6 classes are labeled as ``others''.
 After classification, we have 327 prompts for nature, 119 for human, 196 for artificial, 121 for animal, 66 for object, 135 for abstract, and 36 for others.
 Subsequently, we compare the models' performance over different prompt types.
 As shown in Fig.~\ref{fig:radio}, LaVie outperforms the other models on all types of prompts.
 Tune-a-video has the worst performance, which is consistent with the analysis in Fig.~\ref{fig:10mosz}.
 LVDM has the second-worst performance except in the ``others'' type.
 The performance of the rest models has negligible differences.
-Fig.~\ref{fig:radio} also shows prompts classified as human have the worst performance in all models.
+Fig.~\ref{fig:radio} also shows prompts labeled as human have the worst performance in all models.
 The reason could be that human faces and actions require more sophisticated modeling compared with other categories.
-Some models show a preference for object and nature types of prompts to a small extent.
-The models do not show obvious preferences for other types of prompts.
+Some models also show a preference for object and nature types of prompts to a small extent.